ScienceOxford/intro-to-programming/week-5/ideas.rst

 Tkinter:
 https://docs.python.org/3/library/tk.html

-GuiZero - an easier to use version of the above: https://lawsie.github.io/guizero/start/
+GuiZero - an easier to use version of the above, with good tutorials: https://lawsie.github.io/guizero/start/